Inverse SRB measures for endomorphisms on surfaces: Introduction and results

-Among the most important tools in the study of Dynamics Systems are the so-called SRB measures, and this is why they are extensively studied in the literature.
+Among the most important tools in the study of Dynamical Systems are the so-called SRB measures, and this is why they are extensively studied in the literature.

 Let $f:M\rightarrow M$ be a $C^{1+\alpha}$ diffeomorphism on a compact Riemannian manifold $M$.
-An hyperbolic invariant measure $\mu$ is called {\it SRB} if it satisfies one of the following equivalent conditions: \begin{itemize} \item The disintegrations of $\mu$ along the stable manifolds are absolutely continuous with respect to the normalized Lebesgue measure; \item The measure $\mu$ satisfies the Pesin formula:
+A hyperbolic invariant measure $\mu$ is called {\it SRB} if it satisfies one of the following equivalent conditions: \begin{itemize} \item The disintegrations of $\mu$ along the unstable manifolds are absolutely continuous with respect to the normalized Lebesgue measure; \item The measure $\mu$ satisfies the Pesin formula:

 where $\lambda_i$ are the Lyapunov exponents, which are well-defined at $\mu$-almost every point. \end{itemize} For precise definitions, see Section \ref{sect:SRB}.
 The {\it basin of the invariant measure $\mu$} is